ebciii/reticulate_ex/README.md

 ### R Markdown Report

-My efforts thus far are summarizes in the RMarkdown Report, entitled [reticulate - Using R for Data Wrangling and Python for A Clasification Task](html/Reticulate_RdataWrangling_PythonPredictions.html)
+My efforts thus far are summarized in the RMarkdown Report, entitled [reticulate - Using R for Data Wrangling and Python for A Clasification Task](html/Reticulate_RdataWrangling_PythonPredictions.html)